nipuniuthpala/LPGTest/README.md

   Also there are many scenarios can be automated like filtering, sorting selecting item from the filtered list and checkout the items etc.
-  Also field validations, email submissions etc.
+  Also field validations on different screens/error messages, email submissions etc.

 How to Execute